-I was in Wegmans grocery store and a woman passed by me as I was picking out some avocados.
+I was shopping for groceries at Wegmans, and a woman passed by me as I was picking out some avocados.
 We made eye contact, but neither of us smiled.

 It felt awkward.
 Was she in a bad mood?
 Was I in a bad mood?